 On Thursday, Sept.
 29, Texas’ Overshown will attend Urban Outfitters’ College Night programming in Austin.
 The athletes in the campaign will be featured on Urban Outfitters’ platforms “throughout the quarter.”

-The complete list of athletes who are participating in the Urban Outfitters campaign is below:
+The complete list of athletes who are participating in the Urban Outfitters campaign with Postgame is below:

 Stanford University: Cameron Brink

 University of Michigan: A.J.
 Henning